Excuses (Mentis song)

-"Excuses" is a song by British DJ Mentis featuring vocals from British singer Kate Wild.
+"Excuses" is a song by British DJ MENTIS featuring vocals from British singer Kate Wild.
 It was released on 27 April 2021 by Sinister Sounds and Columbia Records.
-The song entered the UK Singles Chart at number 49 and at number 18 on the UK Dance Chart.
+The song entered the UK Singles Chart at number 99 and charted at number 49.
+It also entered at number 35 and charted at number 18 on the UK Dance Chart.

-The song received radio support on Capital Dance and BBC Radio 1.
+The song received radio support on Capital Dance BBC Radio 1 and Kiss FM having been shazamed 160,000 and streamed over 50 million streams across all platforms.

+DJ MENTIS is an artist alias of music producer and writer Andy Manning who is part of artist duo Nightlapse.